Looking beyond Black July: Violence and Civil War in Sri Lanka

 Cultural violence has been defined by Johan Galtung as certain elements within cultures that provide justification to the commission of direct and structural violence.
 Cultural violence plays out in certain ways; it might not result in death or injury like direct or structural violence but it provides the moral impetus for such violence.
 Cultural violence hence perpetuates violence through norms and behaviour deemed socially acceptable that are crystallized in components that constitute a culture such as religion, language, mythology and art among others.
 Dominant groups in a society resort to these cultural aspects to legitimize acts of oppression against peripheral communities for the preservation of the status quo that is favourable towards their end.

-In the case of Sri Lanka, David Horowitz noted that like the Malays, Fijis and Khmers, the Sinhalas have a fear of being exterminated by the other ethnic community.
+In the case of Sri Lanka, Donald Horowitz noted that like the Malays, Fijis and Khmers, the Sinhalas have a fear of being exterminated by the other ethnic community.
 In spite of existing in majority, the Sinhalese have historically viewed the Tamils as a threat to the very existence of their culture and being.
 Sinhalese majoritarianism has also been substantiated by taking recourse to the group’s mythological texts.
 The Sinhalese epic Mahavamsa chronicles the struggles of the Sinhala Buddhist nation in protecting itself from incessant invasions from this region.
 The subsequent incursion by the Cholas during the tenth century, the forceful migration of the Sinhalese into the southern and western parts of the island owing to repeated invasions from different South Indian kingdoms, the proclamation of a Tamil kingdom based around the Jaffna peninsula in the thirteenth century, the inclusion of Tamils of Indian origin by the British colonial administration and the relative success enjoyed by the Tamils in terms of wealth, education and employment during the colonial period have played a big part in exacerbating the minority psyche of the majority Sinhalese community.

 The Social Scientists Association of Sri Lanka in one of its publications laid down the framework of identifying the majoritarian Sinhala Buddhist conscience as the root factor behind the ethnic conflict in Sri Lanka.
 It stated, “The concept of a Sinhala-Buddhist hegemony to be protected from the inroads of a South Indian derived Tamil group has been pervasive from around 4th century AD and forms even today, the basis of Sinhala-Buddhist chauvinism and of ethnic conflict.
 That this concept arises from a distorted view of the island’s history needs to be impressed on the minds of the Sinhala people, even though loosening the hold of such a powerful myth over their minds will be a difficult task.”
 Thus keeping the Tamils subordinated is perceived as quintessential for Sinhalese survival and existence.